List of legendary kings of Denmark: Beowulf

+Lastly, Hygelac, who is King of the Geats in the poem and liege lord of the protagonist Beowulf, has been connected with the Danish king Chlochilaicus or Chochilaicus, who appears in History of the Franks by Gregory of Tours (see below) and the Liber Historiae Francorum, based partly on shared stories of leading a raid into the Frankish Kingdoms.
+Hygelac has also been connected to Huglecus or Hugleik, a Danish king from the Gesta Danorum by Saxo Grammaticus (see above).

 The Life of Willibrord

 The Vita Willibrordi archiepiscopi Traiectensis, or The Life of Willibrord, Archbishop of Utrecht, is a late 8th century hagiography of Willibrord, written by the Northumbrian scholar Alcuin.
 This work relates how Willibrord became a missionary to the Danes and met their ruler, Ongendus, described as "a man more savage than any wild beast and harder than stone".

 Widsith

 Widsith is an Old English poem that survives in the 10th century Exeter Book, but may significantly predate it.
 The first of three thulas in the poem presents a list of kings, the most notable example of a king from each of several tribes.
 The thula says that Alewih was known as king of the Danes, and describes him as the bravest of all men listed but that he was defeated by Offa, ruler of the Angles.
 The thula also lists Sigehere as ruler of the "Sea-Danes".

 Widsith also mentions Hroðulf ("Hroþwulf") and Hroðgar as an uncle and nephew who held the longest peace together, and Ingeld as a Heaðobard Viking ("wicinga cynn") whom they defeated at Heorot.
 None of these three are explicitly mentioned as Danish in Widsith, but appear as Danish in other works (see the section on Beowulf, above).